-The more than 4,250 undergraduates who attend Bentley live and learn in an environment that reflects and prepares them for a multicultural world.
+Our undergraduates live and learn in an environment that reflects and prepares them for a multicultural world.
 Students come from across the United States and nearly 100 countries.
 The topic of diversity is not only addressed in courses but is also a vibrant facet of campus life.
-Offices such as the Center for International Students and Scholars, Multicultural Center, Spiritual Life Center, and Center for Women and Business support the University’s commitment to cultural awareness.
+Our Center for International Students and Scholars, Multicultural Center, Spiritual Life Center, and Center for Women and Business support the University’s commitment to cultural awareness.

-Campus life at Bentley is a life worth living.
-Approximately 99% of Bentley freshmen live on campus.
-Twenty-three residence halls provide a range of housing options: dorms, suites, and apartments.
-Housing is provided for all four years, and residence halls are air conditioned and typically include study lounges, exercise facilities, TV lounges, and game rooms.
+More than 99% of Bentley freshmen live on campus.
+Twenty-three residence halls provide a range of housing options, including dorms, suites, and apartments.
+Housing is provided for all four years.

 Bentley is home to more than 100 student organizations, so you can make new friends with common interests or challenge yourself with something different.
-In fact, we hold a student activities fair each year, giving students the chance to get to know our clubs and groups firsthand.
-And our International Student Association sponsors a host of activities to promote cross-cultural understanding and exchange.
+We hold a student activities fair each year, giving students the chance to get to know our clubs and groups firsthand.

 Athletic programs include intramurals, recreational sports, and more than 20 varsity teams in NCAA Divisions I and II.
 The Dana Athletic Center houses a weight and fitness complex, food court, locker rooms, a basketball court, volleyball and racquetball courts, a competition-size pool with a diving tank, and saunas.
 Outdoor facilities include soccer and baseball fields, a track, and tennis courts.